 So it’s good to have a good idea of what to expect if you’re looking to install an electric vehicle charger at home and make sure that it fits your budget.
 There are also government grants like the Electric Vehicle Homecharge Scheme that can help you get a big discount on EV charging installation.

-Installing electric vehicle charging station at home can be a straightforward process for most EV owners.
-But in some cases, there is some running around and talking to be done.
+Installing an electric vehicle charging station at home can be a straightforward process for most EV owners.
+But in some cases, some are running around and talking to be done.
 But it is not an impossible task, and getting electricity to your EV should not be so problematic.